Saghen/blink.cmp/README.md

   version = 'v0.*',
   -- OR build from source, requires nightly: https://rust-lang.github.io/rustup/concepts/channels.html#working-with-nightly-rust
   -- build = 'cargo build --release',
-  -- On musl libc based systems you need to add this flag -- build = 'RUSTFLAGS="-C target-feature=-crt-static" cargo build --release', -- If you use nix, you can build from source using latest nightly rust with:
+  -- If you use nix, you can build from source using latest nightly rust with:
   -- build = 'nix run .#build-plugin',